jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 # Nested Hexagons
 We've gone deep and wide.
 Now we're going to dive inward.
 Can Hexagons be nested?

-Let's return to Alistair Cockburn, who posted [this](https://twitter.com/TotherAlistair/status/1726618384614535624) on X/Twitter in November 2023:
+Let's return to Alistair Cockburn, who posted [this](https://x.com/TotherAlistair/status/1726618384614535624) on X/Twitter in November 2023:
 > someone asked me today: "If you were to define what hexagonal architecture is not from the observations you've made of implementation variations over the years, what would you say?"
 >
 > Here are the pages from the draft book that say as well as I can in just a few pages:

 Ah!
 He's working on a book, and he posted images of a few pages.
-On [Page 4](https://twitter.com/TotherAlistair/status/1726618384614535624/photo/4) he writes:
+On __Page 4__ of his [post](https://x.com/TotherAlistair/status/1726618384614535624) he writes:
 > **What about nested hexagons?**
 >
 > As described in paper _"Component + Strategy"_  in Chapter 1, you can nest the Component + Strategy pattern, assuming you really write the tests.